phaag/nfexporter/README.md

 # Nfdump Exporter

 This is a prototype exporter for nfdump.
-It exposes metrics processed by the Proetheus monitoring system.
+It exposes metrics processed by the Prometheus monitoring system.

 It's purpose is to to play and experiment with nfdump netflow data and Promtheus/Grafana to build a new graphical UI as a repacement for aging NfSen.